kasem545/discord-media-bot/README.md

 ### Usage

 To utilize the bot, users simply invoke the appropriate slash command (`/send_media`), specifying the desired media type (image or video) and, optionally, the target channel name.
-They can attach the media file to the command, and the bot will handle the rest, uploading the media to the specified channel or the default channel.
+They can attach the media file to the command, and the bot will handle the rest, uploading the media to the specified channel.

 ### Installation